 “We shall fight them…, we shall fight them…, we shall fight them… We shall never surrender.”

-When you talk to different groups or stakeholders, do you change your language to frame your message to come from the point of view of each audience?
+When you talk to different audiences or stakeholders, do you tailor your messages to make them relevant to each audience, rationally and emotionally?

 Adapted from Inner Leadership: tools for building inspiration in times of change.